deniz-blue/evnt/docs/README.md

 { en: "Example", tr: "Örnek", lt: "Pavyzdys" }
 ```

-  Data consumers should try to use the user's language in the object and fall back to the `en` key (if the key is not in the object or the value is an empty string `""` or `null`)
+Data consumers should try to use the user's language in the object and fall back (`undefined | null | ""`) to other values.

 ### `PartialDate`